JasonHyun/JasonHyun/README.md

-I'm Jason Hyun, an aspiring software engineer and currently a student attending Cornell University.
+I'm Jason Hyun, an aspiring software engineer with interests in AI, deep learning, and more.

 <!---
 JasonHyun/JasonHyun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.